guangsunny/website/content/project/gmr/index.md

 tags = ["Sensor and transducer", "Electromagnetics", "FEM"]

 # Project summary to display on homepage.
-summary = "Developed advanced and innovative electromagnetic testing system and techniques "
+summary = "Developed advanced and innovative electromagnetic testing system and techniques."

 # Slides (optional).
 #   Associate this page with Markdown slides.